beefsausagee/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find a person with the enetred keyword in name.
+1. User requests to find a person with the entered keyword in name.
 2. AddressBook shows founded persons.

     Use case ends.